IBM/tririga-occupancy/README.md

 ### 3. Deploy Node.js application
 After configuring the TRIRIGA dashboard, we can continue on to deploy the nodejs backend.
 The purpose of this process is to add additional logic to periodically query for building sensor data, perform data transformations, and to persist data in a database.

-Fill out .env credentials for Building Insights and Cloudant instances like so
+Fill out your credientals from the Building Insights and Cloudant services in the .env file as shown below:

 ```
 usr=<building insights username>
 password=<building insights password>